 Published on 18th July 2014 by Gemma Harding

 ‘Mystery callers’ have been used for a long time by companies wishing to measure the customer service provided by their employees.
 The technique – in which monitors ‘pose’ as ordinary customers in order to gauge the level of service provided by customer service staff – was originally used in the education, healthcare and banking sectors and has since become extremely widespread in retail areas such as restaurants and fast food chains, shops, hotels and cinemas.
 Call centres can also benefit by using ‘mystery callers’ to evaluate the present level of customer service, as well as help organisations identify common customer issues and complaints.
-Here are some of the ways in which using a mystery caller can improve your call centre.

 1. First point of contact.
 Many organisations underestimate the importance of having properly trained and professional call centre staff to handle customer enquiries.
 A phone call made to an advisor is often the first point of contact between a company and its customer and, as the saying goes, first impressions count.
 A single enquiry that’s poorly or rudely handled might be enough to ensure the caller takes their business elsewhere next time.
 Similarly, if under-trained agents have to pass on enquiries to someone else, this is a waste of time and resources and is liable to leave customers frustrated.
 By replicating the first-time caller experience with many different agents, mystery callers can identify whether an organisation is making the right kind of first impression with customers.